mikechase3/godot-jungle-jump/README.md

   - Features three static, handcrafted levels with increasing difficulty.
 - **Release Version**:
   - Levels will be procedurally generated, making each run unique and endless.
+  - Seeds will determine the procedural generation for debugging/testing purposes.

 ### Pacing and Difficulty
 - The game starts off simple, with fewer enemies and straightforward paths.
 - As the player progresses, levels introduce:
   - More enemies with varied behaviors.
   - Faster movement requirements and tighter jumps.
-  - More complex paths requiring quick reflexes.
+  - More complex paths requiring more movement actions/changes.

 This gradual increase in difficulty ensures a rewarding challenge for players of all skill levels.

 ### Environmental Interaction
 The environment is primarily interactive through enemies and collectible items:
 - **Enemies**: Players can choose to avoid or stomp on enemies for points.
 - **Collectibles**:
-  - **Cherries/Gems**: Increase the player's score.
+  - **Cherries**: Increase the player's score & are easy to obtain relative to gems.
+  - **Gems**: MULTIPLY the player's score at the end of each level. (e.g. cherries x gems => score )
   - **Power-ups (Release Version)**:
     - *Extra Time*: Extends the player’s time to complete sections.
     - *Invincibility*: Temporarily protects Frank from enemies.